MossyConsole/MossyConsole/README.md

 # About Me:
-I am an undergraduate McMaster CS student passionate about learning!
-I mainly program on Windows with VSCode (or Visual Studio when needed), but long-term I'm looking forward to learning NeoVim.
+I am an undergraduate McMaster CS student passionate about learning.
+I mainly program for school and hackathons, on Windows with VSCode.

 ## Socials: